CamronJones15/FinalProject/README.md

 Add ability for world events and triggers create TrapRoom class that inherits from room class

+To Do List -
+Fernando
+Started implementation of player inventory class, planning to include methods to that class such as GetWeapons further implemented Commands

 Vanishing Phrase Room

 Vanishing Phrases are going to pop up with missing letters in a sentence.
 The Player has to guess the letters of the missing phrase then type in the whole phrase.